-How to Move to the Next Page Automatically
+Moving to the Next Page Automatically on Multi-Page Forms

 For the purpose of this tutorial, we’re creating a swag sheet form, there will be three Multiple Choice fields using Image Choices.
 Each selection will include a Page Break.